AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Visualization

 In this section we will describe main parts of area chart visualization and ways to adjust it.
 Visual appearance of areas is defined using certain methods.
-For Area chart the main thing is the **.fill()** method.
+For Area chart the main thing is the {api:anychart.graphics.vector.Fill}**.fill()**{api} method.

 ### Basic sample